vamshi200/iot-kinesis-simulator/README.md

         └── deploy.yml      # CI/CD pipeline using GitHub Actions

-## 📄 License

-This project is licensed under the [MIT License](./LICENSE).
-# IoT Kinesis Simulator

 ## Project Overview

-The **iot-kinesis-simulator** project is designed to simulate real-world Internet of Things (IoT) sensor data streams and process them in real time using **AWS Kinesis** and related AWS services.
+The iot-kinesis-simulator project is designed to simulate real-world Internet of Things (IoT) sensor data streams and process them in real time using AWS Kinesis and related AWS services.
 It replicates the behavior of thousands of IoT devices generating continuous streams of sensor data, enabling developers to build, test, and demonstrate scalable, real-time data streaming pipelines without needing physical IoT hardware.

 ---